"Hmmn, I wonder if I can flick this horseshoe off the end of my baton and get it round Karen's bassoon?"

 Dance from the Ballet Prometheus, Op.43 – L van Beethoven

-Symphony in C – G Bizet
+Symphony No.1 in C – G Bizet

 Variations on a Theme by Haydn